openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaBase64ByNameSync(resName: string, density?: number): string

-Obtains the Base64 code of the image (with the default or specified screen density) corresponding to the specified resource name.
+Obtains the Base64 code of an image with the default or specified screen density based on the specified resource name.

 **System capability**: SystemCapability.Global.ResourceManager